dymayday/fluffy-penguin/README.md

         .map(|specimen| compute_specimen_score(specimen))
         .collect();

-    // The score/fitness fucntion is let to the user to impl, you only need to attribute the value to each individual when its computed.
+    // The score/fitness function is let to the user to implement, you only need to attribute the value to each individual when its computed.
     // Update fitness of each specimen.
     // High score needs to represent a better fitness. for (specimen, score) in population.species.iter_mut().zip(&scores) {